What We Do

 Workshop introducing the Sustainable Development Goals to Ugandan teachers

 Words Into Deeds founder Gertrude Noden introducing the Sustainable Development Goals as part of a 2-day interactive Professional Development Workshop for teachers in Gulu, Uganda.
-Sessions include principles of human rights and strategies for engaging students in outreach projects.
+Sessions include principles of human rights and strategies for engaging students in outreach projects based on the Sustainable Development Goals.

 GENDER EQUITY – WASH COMMUNITY PROGRAM IN GULU, UGANDA